KISHANGOD/SCT_WD_1/README.md

 * HTML
 * CSS
 * JavaScript
-## Task
+## Task list

-Create an interactive navigation menu that changes color or style when scrolled or when hovering over a menu item.
+**Task 1:** Create an interactive navigation menu that changes color or style when scrolled or when hovering over a menu item.

+---

+**Task 2:** Create an interactive and user-friendly stopwatch web application.
+Implement functions for
+starting, pausing, and
+resetting the stopwatch, as
+well as tracking and
+displaying lap times, users
+can accurately measure and
+record time intervals.

 ---